kwilkins/dnd/5e-reference-doc.md

   1. It represents the fact that getting stabbed with swords and beaten with clubs doesn't go away after a good night's sleep.
   2. It places a value on and rewards good planning and use of healing magic.
 Potions are available for purchase, and jumping into a fight headlong because you can nap away the wounds isn’t viable.

+### Resurrection
+There is a ritual to resurrect a deceased character, most mid-tier divine spellcasters will typically do this for a price or favor.
+This ritual also follows the magic spell rules for resurrecting a character.

+Ritual requirements:
+  * a 1,000gp precious stone
+  * a significant magic item of permanence
+  * the deceased's body

 #### Natural Healing
 You recover your level(or your number of hit dice) in hit points(minimum of 1) each long rest.
 You can double this if you weren't in combat since your previous long rest.